Updated: Feb 18

 That rocket reminds me of Danny Torrance's sweater in The Shining:

-This is the same Chuck E. Cheese where, before 1986's end, I would be introduced to a very special monster.
+This is the same ShowBiz Pizza Place where, before 1986's end, I would be introduced to a very special monster.

-And finally, what trip to Chuck E. Cheese would be complete without a visit from the mouse himself?
+And finally, what trip to ShowBiz Pizza would be complete without a visit from Chuck E. Cheese himself?
 (The answer: No trip.
 It was a rhetorical question.)

-I've always made it a point to go to Chuck E. Cheese throughout the years.
-It's a lot less creepy, now that I'm married.
+ShowBiz Pizza Place was rebranded as Chuck E. Cheese's in 1994.
+I've always made a point to go there throughout the years, and it's a lot less creepy now that I'm married.
 To close out this article, here's my wife and I visiting one in 2016.
 Even she, a chef by trade, loves the pizza!

 If you have arcade memories you'd like to share, feel free to use the comment box below.
 Or just keep them to yourself.